Fred Gerbic: Early life and career

 Gerbic was born in Kaitaia in 1932.
 He became an electrical lineman and later married Joy Constance Nisbet and had three children together.
 He was a trade union organiser before being appointed as Auckland's industrial conciliator.
+His parents were Dalmatian immigrants and in a 1979 television documentary, Kiwi with a Dally Heart, he journeyed to Yugoslavia to retrace his parents lives prior to arriving in New Zealand.

 He joined the Labour Party in 1961 and from 1962 to 1965 he was a member of the New Lynn Borough Council.
 He became the chairman of Labour's New Lynn electorate committee but resigned as chairman in 1966 in protest of the party head office forcing the retirement of New Lynn MP Rex Mason.
 His home shifted from New Lynn to Onehunga and became a member of the Onehunga electorate committee in 1971.
 At the 1971 local-body elections he was a Labour candidate for the Auckland Electric-Power Board, but was unsuccessful.
 At the he was a campaign organiser for the MP for Onehunga Hugh Watt.